Redocly/redocly-cli/docs/rules/arazzo/struct.md

 The default setting for this rule (in the `recommended` and `minimal` configuration) is `error`.

-This is an essential rule that should not be turned off except in rare and special cases.
+This is an essential rule.
+Do not turned it off, except in rare and special cases.

 ## Configuration